6 Great Kids Books About Broken Bones and Skeleton Science

-Have you ever broken and arm or leg?
+Have you ever broken an arm or leg?
 Have any of your friends needed a cast?
-Most of the time, the human skeleton is super strong.
+The human skeleton is super strong most of the time.
 But sometimes, bones can break from an accident.
-Through great books about broken bones, kids can learn how to get through tough times after a fracture.
-The stories and pictures can serve as a starting point for discussions about living with an injury and physical limitations.
+Thanks to great books about broken bones, kids can learn how to survive tough times after a fracture.
 Science books about the skeleton can also teach children how bones heal and stay healthy.

 Best children’s books about broken bones and healing

-These inspiring books feature brave children with broken bones, and they could make a great addition to a care package after a bone break.
-By reading different stories about broken bones, kids can learn that other people experience similar challenges.
+These inspiring books feature brave children with broken bones.
+Children can learn that other people experience similar challenges by reading different stories about broken bones.
 They can also see how situations can be different and how people navigate those differences.

 Charlie is Broken!
 Charlie and Lola Book